 There is a final exam that is performance based and involves participating in mediation simulations similar to the role plays performed in class.
 Typically the exam is administered during the last class rather than during exam period.

-Registration eligibility for Mediation I is based on the points allocation process.
+Registration eligibility for Mediation Practicum is based on the points allocation process.
 Enrollment is limited to 15 students per section.
 Mediation I is offered during Fall and Spring and Summer semesters.

 What else do I need to know?

-Mediation I hours do not count towards your clinical credit cap.
+Mediation Practicum hours do not count towards your clinical credit cap.

 Are there prerequisites?

-Mediation II students must successfully complete of Mediation I and register with the GA Office of Dispute Resolution.
-There are fees associated with registration with the state, and these costs must be paid by the student to the Georgia Office of Dispute Resolution.
+Mediation Clinic students must successfully complete Mediation Practicum and register with the Georgia Office of Dispute Resolution.
+Registration fees must be paid by the student to the Georgia Office of Dispute Resolution.

 What are the course requirements?